candimods/stretchermod/README.md

 # stretchermod
-stretcher mod that can be used for candimods vehicle and ambulances
+stretcher mod that can be used for candimods vehicle and ambulances for 5M

 orginal script by https://forum.cfx.re/t/release-litter-stretcher-v4-0-v2-4/760701